Bookroo/bookroo.github.io/_posts/2017-11-22-bookroo-interview-with-kass-reich.md

 _Kass: Yes!
 I have recently finished illustrating a book with Kids Can Press called Dr. Coo and the Pigeon Protest written by Sarah Hampson.
 It will hit bookshelves next spring.
 It was so much fun to work on.
 I also have a bunch of upcoming projects with Tundra books that I’m also super excited about._

 We really appreciate the opportunity to learn more about Kass and her work as an author, illustrator and educator.
 You can see more of her work on her [website](http://www.kassreich.com/).
 And please let us know what you enjoyed from the interview in the comments below!

+(All images in this interview courtesy of Kass Reich)